 “You may go home, but please don’t forget to clock out.”

-“And Dear, he’s not suffering.
-He’s in a better place.”
+“And dear, he’s not suffering.
+He’s gone to a better place.”

 “He killed himself,” I said.

 “Oh,” she said again.
 She began to roll the cap on her thermos.
 “I should go back out.”

 The news about his suicide was false.
 He’d taken his life some other way.
 My guess was pills because of his addictions.
 I heard most people overdose by accident.
 But what did that matter?
 What mattered was his death.

 That same afternoon, Dan was working at the bar.
 The bartender had left for cigarettes and weed.
 That left Dan and me alone.
 He set his broom aside and sat with me at the counter.
 We shared a pitcher of beer with pigs feet, but I’d lost my appetite.
 The warm beer burned my throat.

 “Are you going to the funeral?” he asked.

 “In Philly?
 I can’t afford that.”
 I said.

 “I could write my condolences to his parents,” I said.
 “But I would feel too awkward.”

 Dan pulled his beanie to his eyebrows.
 He poured himself another round.
 “I’ll miss him for sure,” he said.